AuroraZengfh/ModalPrompt/README.md

 sh scripts/ModalPrompt/Train/train_all.sh
 ```

-training checkpoints will be placed in `checkpoints/ModalPrompt`
+training checkpoints will be placed in `checkpoints/ModalPrompt`.
+Be careful that you should replace the paths in the scripts with your own paths.

 ### Evaluation